TIMELINE

 - Tween Curve allows you to create and edit tween points.

-- Play button to start tplayback.
+- Play button to start playback.

 - Pause button to pause playback.